 Jamaica is a paradise for anyone seeking an all-encompassing Caribbean vacation that leaves nothing untouched, or unexplored.
-You can choose from a plethora of Jamaica’s points of interest and things to do, or take it easy, and do nothing but relax at one of the all-inclusive resorts Jamaica offers.
+You can choose from a plethora of Jamaica’s points of interest and things to do, or take it easy, and do nothing but relax at one of the all-inclusive resorts in Jamaica.
 Whatever you decide, the rich memories of your vacation will last a lifetime!